 He slowly unfurled the plastic sheeting and inched it around his own body.
 He then wrapped it behind the old farmer who has begun to show signs of real suffering.

-Somehow he hauled the plastic back from the clutches of the wind that seemed to growl in disapproval at being denied before giving up the bounty to the humans below who gratefully dragged in back into the earth.
+Somehow he hauled the sheet back from the clutches of the wind that seemed to growl in disapproval at being denied before giving up the bounty to the humans below who gratefully dragged in back into the earth.

 Conan grabbed a rock and placed it on his knees holding the plastic that was now wrapped around both of the men, firmly in place.
 He huddled close to his partner, grabbing him around the shoulders, rubbing his limbs repeatedly.
 The rain increased in intensity.
 The noise was deafening.